A Survey on Dialogue Summarization: Recent Advances and New Frontiers: Acknowledgments

 \section{Acknowledgments}

-We would like to thank Alexander R. Fabbri and Jiaao Chen for sharing their systems' outputs.
+We thank all the anonymous reviewers for their insightful comments.
+We would like to thank Alexander R. Fabbri, Jiaao Chen and Zhengyuan Liu for sharing their systems’ outputs.
 We would also like to thank Shiyue Zhang for her feedback on email summarization and Libo Qin for his helpful discussion.
+This work was supported by the National Key RD Program of China via grant 2020AAA0106502, National Natural Science Foundation of China (NSFC) via grant 61976073 and Shenzhen Foundational Research Funding (JCYJ20200109113441941).